srobo/team-emails/SR2026/2025-11-13-competition-begun.md

 with the [simulator activities][simulator-activities] and the [microgames][microgames].
 Please note, we have released a new version of the simulator bundles to fix a bug that prevented saving images from the camera.
 If you had previously installed the simulator, we recommend downloading the new simulator bundle from our docs.
+The simulator activities and many of the microgames can be completed without a kit.

 Together these introduce your team to our [documentation][docs] and [Discord][discord], which are key places to get information and support for